BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 You've learned what objectives are and how to create them.
 You can now give a player an objective to have a more advanced quest!
 More objectives can be found in the [objectives list](../../../Documentation/Objectives-List.md).
-In the next turotial you will learn how **conditions** works and how to use them.
+In the next tutorial you will learn how **conditions** work and how to use them to make the Blacksmith react to the completed objective.
 ---
 [:construction: :construction_worker: ~~Conditions Tutorial~~ ](#summary){ .md-button .md-button--primary}